Skip to main content

 await orderService.CancelOrderAsync(order.Id);

-Run again — the program should print the placed + cancelled order IDs.
+Run the project again — you should see both the placed and cancelled order IDs printed to the console.

 Next steps